single-spa/single-spa.js.org/docs/starting-from-scratch.md

 **Single-spa can be used with just about any build system or javascript framework**, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS](https://angularjs.org/).
 Our tutorial puts everything into a single code repository, but it is also possible to have [separate code repositories](separating-applications.md#option-3-dynamic-module-loading) for each of your applications.

+For this tutorial we will be creating the following applications to showcase the power and usefulness of single-spa:

+1. home: a React app using [React Router](https://reacttraining.com/react-router/)
+2. navBar: a React app that always displays top-level navigation
+3. angularJS: an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)

 The complete code for this example is in the [`single-spa-simple-example`](https://github.com/alocke12992/single-spa-simple-example) repository.

 > __Note__